ccgstudiogit/TheyWatch-Scripts/README.md

 a stronger foundation in writing scalable code and have a better idea of what patterns to use and where.

 Moving forward, I plan to place a greater emphasis on scalability, reusability, and debuggability from the start.
-Working through They Watch helped highlight areas where earlier decisions created unncessary complexity, and those experiences helped to change how I intend to approach future projects with cleaner structure and more intentional design.
+Working through They Watch helped highlight areas where earlier decisions created unncessary complexity, and these experiences have shaped how I intend to approach future projects with cleaner structure and more intentional design.